Thai Herb Turkey

 - • 15 cut half cherry tomatoes.

-- • 1 tbsp shrimp paste. (**use ½ tsp salt and pinch of Stevia if you can't find shrimp paste or feel intimidate about it.**)
+- • 1 tablespoon shrimp paste. (**use ½ teaspoon salt and pinch of Stevia if you can't find shrimp paste or feel intimidate about it.**)

 - • 10 dried Thai chili.